EricBatlle/UnityAndroidSpeechRecognizer/README.md

   <img src="SpeechRecognizerImage.jpeg" alt="simple video gif" width="246" height="512"/>
 </p>

-*In this image it is possible to see 5 results appearing on the panel after speeching to the device "this is a continuous text speech".*
+*In this image it is possible to see 5 results appearing on the panel after speaking to the device "this is a continuous text speech".*

 ## How to Use ⚙️